 The English language is a bewildering thing.
 As if pronunciation and grammar weren’t tricky enough, there are certain expressions which seem to make no sense.

-Especially to an international student trying to get their head around British slang.
+Especially to an international student trying to get their head around British slang and, to them, our weird English phrases.
 To help you along, we explain some of the most bizarre English sayings you might hear during your student living in London, accompanied with illustrations and their interesting origins.

 10 Bizarre English Sayings and What They Mean